-Reports: Former Gitmo detainee to get $10 million from Canada
+Reports: Former Guantanamo detainee to get $10 million from Canada | CNN

 Public Safety Canada spokesman Andrew Gowling said there would be no comment from his department because settlements are private.

-Morris and Speer's widow sued Khadr in US court, winning a $134 million judgment.
-But it is unlikely they will be able to collect any money.
+Morris and Speer’s widow sued Khadr in US court, winning a $134 million judgment.
+But it is unlikely they will be able to collect any money because Khadr lives in Canada.

 CNN also reach out to Tabitha Speer, the sergeant’s widow, but she didn’t return a call for comment.